HiepPham1412/Data_Engineering_Project/README.md

 `Data_Quality_Check.ipynb`: check data quality and address these issues during the ETL process

-`spark_etl.py`: script to load data from S3 bucket, and API from a website, transform the data and write back to a S3 bucket
+`spark_etl.py`: script to load data from S3 bucket, and API from a website, transform the data and write back to a S3 bucket.
+Please note that this script only runs on an EMR cluster (us-west2).

 `create_tables.py`: script to create data tables in Redshift cluster

-`redshift_etl.py`: script to do ETL process from S3 to Redshift database
+`redshift_etl.py`: script to do ETL process from S3 to Redshift database.
+Please note that this cluster should locates in us-west-2 region as S3 bucket is in us-west-2 region.

 `sql_queries.py`: script storing sql queries used in `create_tables.py` and `etl.py`